Createdd/Writing/articles/SimpleDynamicNodeJS.md

 - Handle HTTP rout GET of the username
 - Function to read the data and output it in our app

-Go through the [Node.js docs](https://nodejs.org/dist/latest-v7.x/docs/api/synopsis.html) to see examples and get help if you're stuck.
+Alwas go through the [Node.js docs](https://nodejs.org/dist/latest-v7.x/docs/api/synopsis.html) to see examples and get help if you're stuck.

 ## Perform